katiyelae/CodeWars/README.md

 # CodeWars Challenges: [Visit Here](https://www.codewars.com/users/katic0des_).
 This repository is filled with code challenges (katas).
-I've currently completed 92 katas and push 3-5 katas per week!
+I've currently completed 92 katas and push katas as often as I can!

 **How It's Made:**
 - Javascript